galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 >
 >    > ### {% icon comment %} Fold-Change Threshold
 >    >
->    > The fold-hange is calculated by DESeq2 and is actually a log2 fold-change.
+>    > The fold-change is calculated by DESeq2 and is actually a log2 fold-change.
+Because we want significantly enriched binding regions, we basically search for peaks that are at least four times higher in our CLIP experiment than in our control.
 >    {: .comment}
 >
-{: .hands_on}

 > ### {% icon question %} Questions
 >
-> 1. Why have we set the log2 fold-change threshold to 2.0?
+> 1. What happens if we decrease or increase the log2 fold-change threshold of 2.0?
 > 2. Take a look into the peak output file of PEAKachu.
 Why aren't there any p-values?
-> 3. Is the log2 fold-change alone a good measurement to validate our peaks.
+> 3. Is the log2 fold-change alone a good measurement to validate our peaks?
 Maybe the MA plot helps you to figure out this question?
-> 4. What does the MA plot tell you?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Because we want significantly enriched binding regions, we basically search for peaks that are at least four times higher in our CLIP experiment than in our control.
+If we would **decrease** the log2 fold-change threshold then we would get more peaks.
+However, we would also increase the number of false positives, i.e., peaks that are **not** significantly enriched.</br>
+If we would **increase** the log2 fold-change threshold, then we would decrease the number of peaks and possible false positives.
+However, we would also increase the number of false negatives, i.e., we would lose potentially interesting binding sites.
 > > 2.
 PEAKachu works mainly with replicated data, because DESeq2 calculates only p-values for data sets where the experiment and control have at least two replicates.
 This feature makes statistically sense, because data sets without replicates are not representative enough to make general assumptions, but for the purpose of demonstration we are going to ignore this fact.
 > > 3.
 Yes and no. A significant fold-change with high read counts (read coverage) might be enough to validate a peak.
 However, some peaks can also be covered by very few reads and still have a high fold-change, e.g., log2(4/1).
 It is for you to decide if a fold-change like log2(4/1) is enough evidence that the binding region is significantly enriched.
-> > 4.
-MA stands for M (log ratio) and A (mean average).
-It shows you the general trend of the log2 fold-change in dependence of the average mean of the expression rate of the peaks.
-Points in a straight, diagonal line symbolise the behavior of the logarithm which is often visible for low expressed peaks, because one read can change the fold-change quite drastically.
-The blue lines depict the normalisation constants.
-Read dots are significant peaks.
-> {: .solution}
+> > {: .solution}
->
-{: .question}
+> {: .question}
+{: .hands_on}

 # Step 8: Peak Analysis